imcorcor/python-flask-todoapp/README.md

-#Before you judge the code
+# Before you judge the code

 This was my very first web app created in March 2017, after 4 months of learning Python programming language from scratch.
-I did not know any design patterns then or language specification.
-'Everybody has to start somewhere.
+As one wise man once said: "Everybody has to start somewhere.
 You have your whole future ahead of you.
-Perfection doesn't happen right away.'
+Perfection doesn't happen right away."

-# #ToDo App on WEB!
+## ToDo App on WEB!

 Simple web TODO app to manage your tasks.